gmlarumbe/fpga/README.md

 # fpga.el - FPGA & ASIC Utils for Emacs #

-This package provides Emacs utilities for tools of major vendors of FPGA & ASIC:
+This package provides Emacs utilities for FPGA & ASIC tools of major vendors and open source:

-* Xilinx, Altera, Lattice, Cadence, Siemens and Synopsys tools
+* Xilinx, Altera, Lattice, Cadence, Siemens, Synopsys and Yosys tools
 * Synthesis/simulation compilation modes for error regexp matching:
    * Colorize error codes and jump to files where errors appeared
 * Interactive shells with syntax highlighting and auto-completion